acolombo11/minimap-view/README.md

 # minimap-view

-Miniature map view, usually placed in the corner of the screen, to help the user in orientig himself in a screen with a big Recycler View
+A minimap view library for Android.
+The miniature map is usually placed in the corner of the screen, to help the user in orientig himself in a screen with a big Recycler View.
+Check the example by cloning the repo and starting the example app.

+## Screenshots

 ## How to use
-### AndroidX dependecies
-The library is split up into core, commons, and extensions.
-The core functions are included in the following dependency:
+The library use androidX dependencies, if you do too use this
 ```
 implementation 'eu.acolombo:minimap:1.0.0'
 ```

-### Support dependencies
 If you still use support libraries and have not transitioned yet to Android X, I got you covered:
 ```
 implementation 'eu.acolombo:minimap-support:1.0.0'